+However, UNICEF’s overall effectiveness was compromised by the challenges associated with promoting equity and inclusion in the education system.
 The extent to which UNICEF’s work supported equity and inclusion in education during the COVID-19 pandemic is mixed.
-On the one hand, UNICEF’s rapid data collection was an essential aspect of advocating for the needs of vulnerable children, particularly Roma children.
-It is likely that without UNICEF, vulnerable children would not have been a priority.
-Furthermore, UNICEF’s extensive experience in working with refugee children was a significant advantage, since UNICEF had strong relationships with delivery partners who worked directly with refugees and children on the move.
-However, the methodological challenges of assessing the situation of children with disabilities meant that these children were largely ignored throughout the school closures.
-Only recently has programming been developed to support the education of children with disabilities.
+On the one hand, UNICEF’s extensive experience in working with refugee children was a significant advantage, since UNICEF had strong relationships with delivery partners who worked directly with refugees and children on the move.
+Furthermore, UNICEF’s rapid data collection was an essential aspect of advocating for the needs of vulnerable children, particularly Roma children. , However, KIIs with COs indicated that the methodological challenges of assessing the situation of children with disabilities meant that these children were largely ignored throughout the school closures.
+Only recently, as more data has been collected and as the immediate impact of COVID-19 has subsided, has programming been developed to support the education of children with disabilities.
 Similarly, gender parity in school enrolment prior to the pandemic was often cited as a reason why COs chose to not develop gender-responsive programming.

 UNICEF had several successes in its work supporting education during the COVID-19 pandemic.
 All COs noted that their relationship with government and other stakeholders had strengthened due to the intensity of the work, and that this further established UNICEF as an important partner in the region.
-The teacher training programming – designed to support teachers in regard to digital competencies and digital pedagogies – was particularly successful, with many more teachers being reached than initially expected, and in a cost-effective way.
+Tteacher training programming towards the beginning of the pandemic occurred across different countries.
+Teacher training was designed to support teachers in regard to digital competencies and digital pedagogies, and was particularly successful, with many more teachers being reached than initially expected, and in a cost-effective way.
 The mainstreaming of psychosocial support for both teachers and families was an important success, and one which will likely have long-term impact.
-Lastly, UNICEF Serbia and UNICEF Turkey’s decision to support digital learning prior to COVID-19 demonstrates the success of UNICEF’s ability to prepare for future educational trends.
+Lastly, UNICEF Serbia and UNICEF Turkey’s investments in digital learning prior to COVID-19 demonstrates the success of UNICEF’s ability to prepare for future educational trends.

 Several challenges arose in UNICEF’s work in supporting education during the COVID-19 pandemic.
 The COVID-19 lockdowns were a new type of emergency that UNICEF (and indeed the world) had not prepared for.
 UNICEF COs struggled to gauge how long the school closures were likely to last and therefore decisions were often torn between short-term needs and long-term structural solutions.
 The nature of the school closures meant that COs also struggled to collect data and conduct student assessments when children were not physically in school.
 The inability to assess how children were learning or engaging with materials meant that it was challenging for UNICEF COs to monitor and evaluate the impact of their interventions, especially since monitoring and evaluation was not a priority when the pandemic started.
 The lack of monitoring, evaluation, and learning (MEL) also contributed to difficulties when engaging donors who requested evidence of impact.
 The absence of standards relating to digital education and pedagogy made it difficult to develop teacher training materials, or to make decisions regarding device procurement.

-Several areas of improvement can be identified, based on UNICEF’s work in supporting education during the COVID-19 pandemic.
+Several areas of improvement can be identified, based on UNICEF’s work in supporting the MoE education system during the COVID-19 pandemic.
 First is the need to develop methodological approaches to assessing learning and learning behaviour when children are not physically attending school.
 Second is the need to develop standards for digital learning for both teachers and students, in order to support teacher training and device procurement programming.
 Third is the need for UNICEF to consciously develop partnerships and the capacity of partners, so that a strong stakeholder network is in place and is prepared for future emergencies.